 2.2 You consent to us using your personal information to promote direct marketing to you.
 In this connection, please note that:

 (a) your name, contact details (including address, contact number, email address), products and services information, transaction pattern and behaviour, background and demographic data held by us from time to time may be used by us in direct marketing to you;

 (b) the following classes of services, products and subjects may be marketed to you in direct marketing:

 (i) services and products related to our site and/or our affiliates (including marketing affiliates programs we are a part of);

 (ii) reward, loyalty or privileges programmes, promotional offers and related services; and

-(c) We may conduct direct marketing via fax, email, direct mail, telephone and other means of communication or send e-newsletters to you.
-You may choose not to receive promotional materials, by simply telling us (see below for contact details) or using the unsubscribe facility, and we will cease to do so, without charge.
+(c) We may conduct direct marketing via email, direct mail, telephone and other means of communication or send e-newsletters to you.
+You may choose not to receive promotional materials, by using the unsubscribe facility or simply telling us (see below for contact details) and we will cease to do so, without charge.

 We will keep the personal information we hold confidential but may provide information to: